pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-Once we have our persistence component, we create an instance of it.
+After defining our component, we create an instance of it.
 Then, we configure this instance according to our database details with the configure() method.

 {{< tabsection >}}
    Not available